heitor-sg5/Motif-Search/README.md

 ## 🧬 What is a Motif?

-In bioinformatics, a **motif** is a short, recurring sequence pattern that is presumed to have a biological function.
-Motif-finding is crucial in identifying regulatory elements such as promoters or enhancers in DNA.
+In bioinformatics, a motif is a short, recurring sequence pattern with a likely biological function, such as DNA regulatory elements like promoters or enhancers.

+Because motifs can vary slightly and are hidden within noisy data, specialized algorithms are used to detect them across multiple sequences, helping reveal important signals in the genome.

 ---